Rules and Regulations

 Transfer of Grave Ownership

-All memorials are the sole responsibility of the Grant of Exclusive Right purchaser.
+When a Grant of Exclusive Right of Burial has been purchased those memorials become the sole responsibility of the Grant of Exclusive Right purchaser/ holder.
 The Town Council will periodically inspect the cemetery to determine the condition of memorials.
-Any memorial classified as unsafe will be reported to the purchaser in order for them to arrange repair, with permission to be sought from Royal Wootton Bassett Town Council for the works to be carried out.
+Any memorial classified as unsafe will be reported to the purchaser /holder in order for them to arrange repair, with permission to be sought from Royal Wootton Bassett Town Council for the works to be carried out.
 In the interim, the memorial will either be supported with wooden stakes or laid down to avoid any possible accident or injury.
 Any memorial, which is deemed an immediate danger to the public, will be made safe without prior notification.

 Pre Purchase of Burial Plot

 Only residents of the parish of Royal Wootton Bassett will be able to pre-purchase graves.
-At the time of pre-purchase the grave must be pre-dug and refilled at a cost to the purchaser.
-Please telephone the office for fees.
+At the time of pre-purchase an earthen grave must be pre-dug and refilled at a cost to the purchaser.
+Please telephone the office on 01793 850222 for fees.

 The Town Council reserves the right to make any alterations or additions to these rules and regulations.